piyushkant/sentrybox/README.md

 # SentryBox

 A motion-triggered smart camera system.
-When movement is detected, ESP32-CAM captures an image, uploads it to AWS S3, and an AI pipeline (AWS Rekognition) analyzes it — results visible in a web dashboard and mobile app.
+When movement is detected, an ESP32-CAM captures an image and uploads it to AWS S3.
+From there, AWS Rekognition analyzes the image and the results show up in a web dashboard and mobile app.

-**Status:** Planned — starting after [Stashbox](https://github.com/piyushkant/stashbox) is complete.
+**Status:** Planned.
+Starting after [Stashbox](https://github.com/piyushkant/stashbox) is complete.

 ## Tech Stack